quantopian/zipline/README.rst

     $ QUANDL_API_KEY=<yourkey> zipline ingest -b quandl
     $ zipline run -f dual_moving_average.py --start 2014-1-1 --end 2018-1-1 -o dma.pickle

-This will download asset pricing data data from `quandl`, and stream it through the algorithm over the specified time range.
+This will download asset pricing data from `and`, and stream it through the algorithm over the specified time range.
 Then, the resulting performance DataFrame is saved in `dma.pickle`, which you can load and analyze from within Python.